Dicaleme/Dicaleme/README.md

 ##### 🔭 I am a fully bilingual English-Spanish speaker.
 ##### 🌱 One of my biggest achievements is to have multicultural experiences in United States, Canada and the Caribbean while working in different fields such as Tourism, Education, Finances, Technology and Arts.
-##### 👯 As a Front-End Developer I have experience in HTML, JavaScript, CSS, Python and Java.
-I have worked with SCRUM methodology through Sprints and Iterations in every project along with a Growth Mindset having the chance to deal with English speakers worldwide customers and developed customer service/support skills for over 8 years.
+##### 👯 As a Front-End Developer I have experience in ✨HTML, JavaScript, CSS, Python and Java✨.
+I have worked with SCRUM methodology through Sprints and Iterations in every project along with a Growth Mindset

 <!--
 **Dicaleme/Dicaleme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.